altnetseattle/olympia_software_craftsmanship_workshop/Slides/StandingOnTheShoulders/Slides.markdown

 "A class should have only one reason to change."

-I think we can all agree that the name of a class should decribe what it does not how it does it.
+I think we can all agree that the name of a class should describe what it does not how it does it.
 If something about _doing that one thing_ changes, then the class needs to change.
 If something about doing some other thing changes, that class should not need to change.